...

 Putting all your eggs in one basket is never a great strategy, especially when that basket is your e-commerce business.
 If you’ve been selling on Amazon for a while, you know how fast things can change.
 One tweak to the algorithm, a sudden policy shift, or a surprise new fee, and your entire business can take a hit overnight.

 That’s why more sellers are starting to branch out, and Walmart Marketplace is one of the best ways to do it.
-It’s backed by a name customers already trust, the competition isn’t nearly as fierce, and if you know your way around Amazon, a lot of what you’ve learned will carry over.
+It’s backed by a name customers already trust, has much less competition, and if you know your way around Amazon, a lot of what you’ve learned will carry over.

 In this guide, we’ll walk you through how to sell on Walmart Marketplace, from what you need to get approved to what it takes to make your first sale.
-Whether you’re looking for a backup plan or ready to grow your brand, this is our step-by-step guide to selling on the Walmart Marketplace in 2025.
+Whether you’re starting from scratch or diversifying your sales channels, this is our step-by-step guide to selling on the Walmart Marketplace in 2025.

 How to Sell on Walmart Marketplace - Sign Up Page